pallepranay/Hypervision_BlindPeople_SmartRobot/README.md

 ## Acknowledgments

-Special thanks to the teams and individuals who have supported the development of **Hyperion**.
+Special thanks to Dr. Rakesh Sanodiya of IIITS who have supported the development of **Hyperion**.
 Your dedication to innovation and inclusivity has made this project possible.